All Episodes

 Women have more to lose by dating the wrong person, so they're better at accepting.

-Women have more to lose by who come to the wrong person, so they are better at getting rid of the wrong person and starting something new.
+Women have more to lose by hook of the wrong person, so they are better at getting rid of the wrong person and starting something new.

 A brief romantic encounter could lead to nine months of pregnancy, while the man may have left the scene literally minutes after the encounter.

-Almost 6,000 people in 96 countries reported the women reported higher levels of emotional investment and pain when a relationship came to screeching halt than men did.
+Almost 6,000 people, 96 countries reported women reported higher levels of emotional investment and pain when a relationship came to screeching halt than men did.

 But men, whole different story.